- February 7, 2020

 Any eyewitness testimony supporting the plaintiff’s claims will prove valuable.
 Get the witness’s phone number and name at the scene of the accident.

-If you were injured in any type of accident you are encouraged to find a personal injury lawyer practicing in both Delaware County, PA and Philadelphia as soon as possible.
+If you were injured in any type of accident you are encouraged to find a personal injury lawyer practicing in Delaware County, PA and Philadelphia as soon as possible.